-Get up to $30 off at Amazon with targeted Discover credit cards
+Extended!
+Get up to $30 off at Amazon with targeted Discover credit cards - CNN Underscored

 As of this writing, Amazon has the TCL 40-Inch 1080p Roku TV on sale for just $219.99.
 But if you have the 40% off offer, you can snag this LED television for just $199.99 plus taxes and shipping once the maximum $20 Discover discount is applied.

-Or, if you’re looking for something more on the go, right now these Apple AirPods Pro are available for $199.
-But if you’re targeted for the $30 off $150 Discover discount, add it in and the price drops to $169 before taxes and shipping.
+Or, in our recent guide to the best thermometers of 2021, we chose the Braun Digital No-Touch Forehead Thermometer as our best overall thermometer.
+It’s currently on sale at Amazon for $47.80, but if you’re targeted for the 40% off Discover discount, add it in and the price drops to a super low $28.68 before taxes and shipping.

 You can even pair these promotions with many of Amazon’s daily deals or any of its other money-saving offers, like saving $20 when you spend $60 on select beauty products.